geraintpalmer/SAS-R/LabSheets/Week_08.md

     If there is no solution to the system of equations set `B=C=D=False`.
 The data set is a randomly sampled set of problems, how often does a solution exist?

-8. The file [W08_D02.txt](./Data/W08_D02.txt) contains 20 rows and 20 columns of numbers.
+8. The file [W08_D02.txt](./Data/W08_D02.txt) contains 50 rows and 50 columns of numbers.
 This file represents a matrix.
 Invert the matrix, what is it's determinant?
 What is the determinant of it's inverse?
+Investigate the `dimensions` and `plot` methods on matrices.